Emmanuel-Onyia/PortfolioWebsite/README.md

 23:45
 I have been trying to create a website visit counter
-I used dynamodb to create a serverless storage and intialised a lambda function The deployment worked but I tried curling and using the Ui link but there was an internal server error.
+I used dynamodb to create a serverless storage and intialised a lambda function The deployment worked but I tried curling and using the UI link but there was an internal server error.
 I searched to find out what it could mean and I fould it was a permissions issue.
 Lambdas IAM role does not have the getitem and put item policy.
-I said fuckit and have it full access.
+I said fuckiit and gave it full access.
 FORNOW xD.

 2025-01-14